hildjj/rimu-deno/README.md

 ## Implementation
-The Deno port is built using TypeScript source code from the [canonical Rimu implementation](https://github.com/srackham/rimu) with the following minor
+The Deno Rimu port is built using the TypeScript source code from the [canonical Rimu implementation](https://github.com/srackham/rimu) with the following minor
 modifications:

 1. An explicit `.ts` extension was added to all TypeScript import and export statements